 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working so walk-in loading matches the ground-throw path perfectly.
+Point the swing-door end toward the eave where your crew is working to streamline both walk-in loading and ground-throw debris disposal.

 Surface protection